foatto/crud/README.md

    - table views;
    - forms of data viewing and editing;
    - graphs of measurements;
-   - cartography with additional user elements and the possibility of their interactive modification;
+   - cartography with vector custom elements and the possibility of their interactive modification;
    - SCADA-like display of the state of objects;

 The server part of the platform offers the following features: